 We give certain guarantees to some of our vendors and to certain customs authorities.
 All our guarantees are reported in the financial statements section of this annual report.
-The total bank guarantees raised by the Group (mainly to Group suppliers) as at December 31st, 2010 amounted to U.S. \$ 7,825 as per note number 21 to the financial statements - which exceeded 10% of the Company's equity.
+The total bank guarantees raised by the Group (mainly to Group suppliers) as at December 31st, 2011 was U.S. \$ 8,705 - which is less than 10% of the Company's equity.